RNA-seq-workshop

 [2] see 'independentFiltering' argument of ?results

-genes baseMean log2FoldChange lfcSE stat pvalue
+gene baseMean log2FoldChange lfcSE stat pvalue

 padj